Note 2 Material Accounting Policies

 Gains and losses on disposals are determined by comparing proceeds with carrying amount.
 These are included in profit or loss.

-C) Lease
+c) Lease

 The company identifies whether any transaction is a lease or have any embedded lease component.
 The determination of whether an arrangement is a lease is based on the substance of the agreement.
 The agreement is a lease if fulfilment of it is dependent on the use of a specific asset(s) and the arrangement conveys a right to use the asset or assets, even if the right is not explicitly specified in an agreement.

-In case the Company has entered in any agreement as a lessee, it recognises the right to use of the asset conferred under the arrangement as "Right of Use "as part of Property, Plant & equipment.
+In case the Company has entered in any agreement as a lessee, it recognizes the right to use of the asset conferred under the arrangement as "Right of Use "as part of Property, Plant & equipment.
 The discounted cash flows of the all the lease considerations including lease premium, which Company expects to pay during entire non-cancellable period of lease arrangement is taken as initial recognition of asset with corresponding amount as 'lease liabilities.
 Lease liabilities and Right of Use asset is remeasured or impaired annually based on available variables, using the concept of materiality.

 The assets under 'right of use' are depreciated using straight line method over the lease term.
 Similarly interest as per incremental rate of borrowing is charged to lease liabilities.
 Lease payments are appropriated towards the lease liabilities.